 3. Results

-According to Table 1, the genotypes showed statistically significant differences in disease severity, as assessed by the AACPD.
-AB171292, AB171294, AB171275, SCS 125 Olímpio, AB171310, AB181098-RH, AB171303, AB171307, and SCS 124 Sardo were the genotypes that stood out positively, presenting the lowest AACPD values.
-Genotype AB171292, among all those evaluated, showed the lowest AACPD value (166.75).
-The genotypes with the highest AACPD values were AB171267, BRS A 702 CL, AB171266, and BRS Catiana.
+According to Table 1, Genotype AB171292, among all those evaluated, showed the lowest AACPD value (166.75).
+The genotypes with the hight AACPD values were AB171267, BRS A 702 CL, AB171266, and BRS Catiana.
 Among the genotypes, BRS Catiana showed the highest value (1122).
-Comparing the disease level between BRS Catiana and AB171292, there is a 572.86% increase in AACPD values.

 Regarding the maximum severity values, a direct relationship with AACPD (Area Under the Disease Progress Curve) is observed, since the genotypes that presented the highest AACPD values also presented the highest percentages of maximum severity, as these parameters are directly related to each other.
-Thus, the AB171292 genotype stood out, presenting a maximum observed severity value of 9.25% of plant tissue affected by sheath blight.
-In contrast, the BRS Catiana, BRS Pampeira, BRS A702 CL, AB171266, and AB171267 genotypes presented the highest maximum severity values, with 75% of tissue affected by the disease.
+Thus, the AB171292 genotype stood out, presenting a minimum observed severity value of 9.25% of sheath blight.
+In contrast, the BRS Catiana, BRS Pampeira, BRS A702 CL, AB171266, and AB171267 genotypes presented the maximum severity values, with 75% of disease.

-Despite presenting the same final values of maximum severity, the genotypes BRS Catiana, BRS Pampeira, BRS A702 CL, AB171266, and AB171267 did not present the same AACPD values, since AACPD is a value obtained from all the scores in the evaluation period, and the intermediate scores were varied in these genotypes, thus resulting in different AACPD values.

 The fresh mass variable, which was obtained by drying the plants in an oven at 60 ºC for 72 hours, showed a statistical difference in the treatments.
-The genotypes AB171307 and AB171294 were the ones that presented the highest average fresh mass among all the genotypes, respectively, 16.80g and 14.75g.
-The genotypes that presented the lowest average fresh mass were BRS Catiana (2.30g), BRS A702 CL (3.93g), AB171266 (4.23g), AB171267 (4.38g), AB171275 (5.14g), SCS 124 Sardo (5.32g), and AB171272 (5.45g).
+The genotypes AB171307 and AB171294 were the ones that presented the maximum fresh mass among all the genotypes, respectively, 16.80g and 14.75g.
+Although, the fresh mass of genotypes not characterised and correlated with the severity of disease.

-Comparing the BRS Catiana genotype, which presented the lowest fresh mass value among all those evaluated, with the one that presented the highest fresh mass weight, AB171307, it is verified that the weight reduction presented was approximately 86.3%.
-According to the data presented, the genotypes did not differ with respect to the dry mass parameter.

-According to the AACPD data, it is noted that there were genotypes more susceptible than others with respect to Sheath Blight, as was the case of BRS Catiana (1122.00), AB171266 (1120.25), BRSA 702 CL (1059.75) and AB171267 (939.25) which, according to what was demonstrated, also presented high levels of maximum severity of the disease, with a value of 75% of affected tissue.
+According to the AACPD data, it is noted that there were genotypes more susceptible than others with respect to sheath blight, as was the case of BRS Catiana (1122.00), AB171266 (1120.25), BRSA 702 CL (1059.75) and AB171267 (939.25) which, according to what was demonstrated, also presented high levels of maximum severity of the disease, with a value of 75% of affected tissue.
 The high AACPD values were also reflected in the fresh matter mass of the genotypes, which, in general, were low in the genotypes that presented high levels of severity.

-Productivity and grain mass were not evaluated because, at the end of the evaluations, the disease prevented or impaired panicle formation.
-More severely, some genotypes also died from the disease, such as: BRS Catiana, BRS Pampeira, BRS A702 CL, AB171266 and AB171267.

 Table 1.
-Area Under the Disease Progress Curve (AUDPC) values, maximum severity of Sheath Blight, fresh matter (FM), and dry matter (DM) in irrigated rice genotypes, Gurupi, Tocantins, 2020
+Area under disease progress curve (AUDPC) values, maximum severity of sheath blight, fresh matter (FM), and dry matter (DM) in irrigated rice genotypes, Gurupi, Tocantins, 2020